Jennifer Ellison: Television

 From 1998 to 2002, Ellison played Emily Shadwick in the soap opera Brookside.
 Her character was 'killed off' when she fell from a window during a robbery.
 In 2003, Ellison appeared in the travel documentary Jennifer Ellison does Thailand and in 2004, she appeared on the reality television show Hell's Kitchen, which she then went on to win.
 In 2005, she appeared on the celebrity challenge show With a Little Help From My Friends.

 In spring 2007, Ellison appeared in the BBC reality TV show The Verdict, based on a fictional courtroom, alongside the likes of Jeffrey Archer and Sara Payne.
-That same year, she appeared as a judge on Dirty Dancing – Time of your Life a United States–based reality television show for the Living TV network.
+That same year, she appeared as a judge on Dirty Dancing – Time of your Life, a United States–based reality television show for the Living TV network.
 By December of that year, Ellison began appearing as a guest panellist on the ITV daytime show Loose Women.

 Additionally, Ellison has also acted in episodes of the British television series The Brief, Hotel Babylon, New Street Law and The Commander.
 In September 2008, she appeared in a 2-hour long show, called Ghosthunting with Paul O'Grady & Friends, filmed in Sicily, with fellow Liverpudlians Paul O'Grady, Philip Olivier and Natasha Hamilton.

 Music

-After success in television and men's magazines, Ellison pursued a pop music career.
-She released two pop rock singles before giving this venture up for acting and glamour modelling.
+Ellison released two pop rock singles before giving this venture up for acting and glamour modelling.
 Her first single was "Baby I Don't Care", released in June 2003, which reached No. 6 in the UK Singles Chart.
 The song was originally released by Transvision Vamp in 1989.
 The following year in July, after being brought back into the public eye after winning Hell's Kitchen, Ellison released her second single, "Bye Bye Boy" – originally recorded by the Japanese singer Nanase Aikawa – which reached No. 13 in the UK chart.